 - 1. Drill in the rudiments of vocal music.
-Open to members of all classes.
-Mr. L. Trap, instructor. - 2.
+Open to members of all the classes.
+Mr. P. H. Sluyter, instructor. - 2.
 Chorus work.
 The study of some cantata.
 Open only to more advanced students of all classes.
 Mr. P. H. Sluyter, instructor.
 No credit is given for these courses.